 - If you have your sights set on a fresher side dish, try this Pineapple Slaw recipe.

 This recipe is from Kansas Living Magazine published by the Kansas Farm Bureau.

 Nothing says summertime like grilled burgers.
-Juicy ground beef patties cooked to perfection over a hot grill, topped with cheese, toppings, special sauce and toasted buns.
+The next time you’re looking for a steakhouse dinner, try these juicy ground beef patties cooked to perfection over a hot grill, topped with cheese, toppings, special sauce and toasted buns.

 And if you’re looking for more Summer Grilling recipes, don’t miss my Best Grilling Recipes Category.
-You’ll find lots of great back yard recipe ideas, including the most popular on my site for Grilled Ham Steak with Brown Sugar Horseradish Glaze.
+You’ll find lots of great back yard recipe ideas, including the most popular on my site for grilled T-Bone Steaks with Cowboy Butter.

 Steakhouse Burger With Fry Sauce